Kitware/CMake/Help/cpack_gen/external.rst

   set.

 ``buildConfig``
-  The build configuration given to CPack with the ``-C`` option.
+  The build configuration given to CPack with the :option:`cpack -C` option.
   Only present if this option is set.

 ``defaultDirectoryPermissions``
   The default directory permissions given in